 Remember that our higher order objective is to validate our ideas the fastest, cheapest way possible.
 Actually building and launching a product idea is generally the slowest, most expensive way to validate the idea.
-Which is why I'm a big advocate for what is sometimes referred to as Dual-Track Scrum.
-The Discovery track is all about quickly generating validated product backlog items, and the Delivery track is all about generating releasable software.
 Running Lean — Splitting User Stories - Agile For All.
 Working from a prioritized backlog of small user stories allows a team to get value and high-quality feedback on frequent intervals.

 Many teams struggle to split large user stories into small stories in a useful way.
 Instead of ending up with small vertical slices through their architecture, they get stories that look more like tasks or architectural components and fail to experience the value or feedback small stories should provide.
 Fortunately, story splitting is a skill that can be learned in a relatively short time.
 Inspired: How to Create Products Customers Love by Marty Cagan.
 Impact Mapping.
 O'Reilly Media - Tech Books, DRM-Free Ebooks, Videos.
 The high points in this book from Jeff Patton are too numerous to mention.

 I found myself taking copious notes, and you could do the same, but it would probably make more sense to keep it near you and dip into it regularly until you have fully digested it.
 It is filled with good quotes e.g. 'There's always more to build than you have people, time, or money for.
 Always.'
 (Ch2 p21).
 Chapter 5 is a real gem - a real world example of how to map stories, and so down to earth that you carry it with you.